jonlpersson/ed-latimore/site/_resources/the-breakdown.md

 ---
 type: PDF guide
-title: "The Breakdown: Writing Lessons From My Best Tweets"
+title: 'The Breakdown: Writing Lessons From My Best Tweets'
+description: >-
-description: "In this free guide, I break down 8 of my highest performing tweets."
+  In this free guide, I break down 8 of my highest-performing tweets.
+I show you what made them do so well and what I would change if I posted them again.
 image: /assets/images/thumbnails/the-breakdown-cover-updated.webp
 product_info:
   button_text: Download now